-A Movable Type experiment
+A Movable Type Experiment

-Blogs are becoming an easy way of having a presence on the web.
-Most of personal sites these days are blogs.
-TypePad and Blogger are getting into the mainstream.
-They had normally been called the ICQ of web sites .The former is fee-based while the latter is freebie.
-What sets them apart from the old days of free (or, paid) website?
+The former is fee-based, while the latter is free.
+What sets them apart from the old days of free (or paid) websites?
 The richness of content and ease of use.
-Most of the content on blogs are syndicated (RSS) and links are, most of the time, ads.
-With blogs, you simply type away, add your images or photos, click a button, and, ergo, instant but professional-looking website – uh, er – blog!
+Most of the blog content is syndicated (RSS), and links are, most of the time, ads.
+With blogs, you type away, add your images or photos, click a button, and, ergo, instant but professional-looking website – uh, er – blog!

-Since I host this site on my own web server, I decided give the most popular one – Movable Type from SixApart – a peek.
+Since I host this site on my own web server, I decided to give the most popular one – Movable Type from SixApart – a peek.

-From what I had read before, I needed the latest versions of Movable Type, MySQL and the database hooks – they were quickly downloaded and installed (Perl also required but this is already included in OS X) on the server.
-After doing a lot of web searches, it took me some time to set it up and get it running, using instructions from maczealots.com.
-My plan was to incorporate the ‘blogger’ into this website but I backed out on the last-minute.
-It was a hardware hog – well, at least for my current setup and use.
+It was a hardware hog—well, at least for my current setup and use.
 Rebuilding was quite slow.
-Since the Mac G4 is also my FTP server and web cam host, I didn’t like the extra strain Movable Type put on the server.
-Maybe, I can incorporate it on this site later on…when I get my hands on a G5!
+Since the Mac G4 is also my FTP server and webcam host, I didn’t like the extra strain Movable Type put on the server.
+Maybe I can incorporate it on this site later on—when I get my hands on a G5!

 —notes: